khilnani/gists.cli/README.md

 ---------

 *All the commands below are interactive and will prompt for user input.*
-*To suppress the interactivity, use the 'suppress' command.
+*To suppress interactivity, use the 'suppress' command.
 See the 'Tips' section for more info.*

 **List all your Gists**